 In the standard version of OS X 10.9.x (Mavericks), some of the tools to run your web server and blog are still there: Apache (the HTTP server), PHP (the scripting language) & FTP (the file transfer protocol).
 Although in Mavericks, Apple removed the way Apache & FTP were turned on/off easily via the System Preferences (under Sharing).

-Both Apache & FTP can be turned on/off by using the Terminal (this utility application had been in Macs since 1984 to access some of hidden features of the operating system).
+Both Apache & FTP can be turned on/off by using the Terminal (this utility application had been in Macs since 1984 to access some of the hidden features of the operating system).

 So, to turn on Apache & FTP respectively via the Terminal, just issue these commands (after you see the yourcomputername:~ yourusername$ prompt and take note that it might ask you for your password before it executes the command :